Logo Icon

 Answer: C

 Q6.
-A goldsmith bought a large solid golden hall at INR 1 000000 and melted it to make a certain number of solid spherical beads such that the radius of each bead was one-filth of the radius of the original hall Assume that the cost of making golden beads is negligible.
-If the goldsmith sold all the heads at 20% discount on the listed price and made a total profit of 20% then the listed price of each golden bead. in INR, was
+A goldsmith bought a large solid golden hall at INR 1 000000 and melted it to make a certain number of solid spherical beads such that the radius of each bead was one-fifth of the radius of the original hall.
+Assume that the cost of making golden beads is negligible.
+If the goldsmith sold all the heads at a 20% discount on the listed price and made a total profit of 20%, then the listed price of each golden bead. in INR was

 • A) 12000